elixir-europe/infectious-diseases-toolkit/page_guide.md

 ### Solutions <!-- do not delete this heading and write your text below it -->

 By using bullet point style as much as possible, try to describe when, why and for what is best to use a specific tool or resource.
-Avoid making long list of links to tools and resources.
+Avoid making long lists of links to tools and resources.
 Make sure to add the tools and resources mentioned in the text in the main "tools and resources" table.